columnflow/columnflow/docs/user_guide/structure.md

 If you have never used law before, this section is highly recommended as a few very convenient commands are presented there.

 The data processing in columnflow is based on columns in [awkward arrays](https://awkward-array.org/doc/main/) with [coffea](https://coffeateam.github.io/coffea/)-generated behaviour.
-Fields like "Jet" exist too, they contain columns with the same first dimension (the parameters of the field, e.g. Jet.pt).
+Fields like "Jet" exist too, they contain columns (the parameters of the field, e.g. Jet.pt) with the same first dimension.
 A few additional functions for simplified handling of columns were defined in {py:mod}`~columnflow.columnar_util`.

 As most of the information is conserved in the form of columns, it would be very inefficient (and might not even fit in the memory) to use all columns and all events from a dataset at once for each task.
 Therefore, in order to reduce the impact on the memory: